-Student organizations must be registered with Student Activities for Spring 2017 PRIOR to submitting an Event Application for any event/meeting that would occur after December 6, 2016 and during the Spring 2017 semester.
+Student organizations must be registered with Student Activities for Fall 2017 PRIOR to submitting an Event Application for any event/meeting that would occur after May 2 and during the Fall 2017 semester.

 PLEASE NOTE: The event application is located in OrgSync.
 To access it, visit your organization's portal and click on the header "Events" and then the green button "Create an Event" to get started.
 You can do this only if you have been given appropriate portal permissions.
 Organizations must be registered with Student Activities prior to filling out an application or it will automatically be denied.